Invite all families (even those without fathers) to a special Father’s Day Picnic on your church lawn or at a nearby park.

 Take an extra $5 off the already discounted rate!

 Subscribe now or renew now and get a 1-year subscription for only $19.

 1. Box Lunches–Try a box lunch theme with sandwiches, chips, fruit, and cookies.
 Kids can decorate the boxes (available at bakery supply warehouses), make the sandwiches, fill the boxes, and lead the way as you hike to your picnic area.

-* Have dads help younger children make huge soap bubbles.
+2. Giant Bubbles–Have dads help younger children make huge soap bubbles.
 Pour dish detergent and water into a small wading pool.
 Use hula hoops, coat hangers, and assorted kitchen utensils as wands.
 Kids will enjoy chasing and popping bubbles of all sizes.

-* Have each family make a giant root beer float in a large juice or water pitcher.
+4. Giant Floats–Have each family make a giant root beer float in a large juice or water pitcher.
 Give each family member a straw; then blow a whistle and see which family can empty its pitcher first.